A RA AVIS PROJECT

 Project Scope

-Kites: An Incarceration Archive Library is an accessible cultural project that documents the lived experiences of incarceration and re-entry through zines, creating an ongoing digital archive of carceral culture.
+Kites Library: An Incarceration Zine Archive is an accessible cultural project that documents the lived experiences of incarceration and re-entry through zines, creating an ongoing digital archive of carceral culture.
 The project aims to provide a platform for the stories of currently and formerly incarcerated individuals, as well as their loved ones.
-By offering the zines for free download, it enables grassroots organizations, educators, and the general public to access and disseminate this content in their hometown advocacy efforts.Each zine will explore different aspects of carceral culture and re-entry, featuring contributions from incarcerated and formerly incarcerated individuals, as well as their families.
+By offering the zines for free download, it enables grassroots organizations, educators, and the general public to access and disseminate this content in their hometown advocacy efforts.Each zine will explore different aspects of carceral culture and re-entry, featuring contributions from incarcerated and formerly incarcerated individuals, as well as their families and advocates.
 Each zine could blend poetry, personal stories, and/or art with data and research on the criminal legal system.
-The content will not always be advocacy-based, but rather, a mix of personal reflections, cultural snapshots, and emotional experiences to give a fuller picture of carceral culture.
-In addition to its creative elements, each zine will be reviewed for ethos, and with varying literacy levels in mind.Project Status: Grants and requests for funding have been sent out.
+The content will not always be advocacy-based, but rather, a mix of personal reflections, cultural snapshots, and emotional experiences to give a fuller picture.
+In addition to its creative elements, each zine will be reviewed for ethos, and with accessible literacy levels in mind.

 Ra Avis